RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Breakout-Board/AT-Command-Manual/README.md

 ## Introduction

 The RAK4270 Breakout Board is designed to simplify LoRaWAN and LoRa point-to-point (P2P) communication.
-To integrate LoRa technology to your projects, RAK4270 has easy to use AT commands via UART communication interface.
+To integrate LoRa technology into your projects, RAK4270 has easy-to-use AT commands via a UART communication interface.
 Through these AT commands, you can set the parameters needed for LoRaWAN and LoRa P2P communication.

 In the RAK4270 Breakout Board, the serial communication is exposed on **UART1 port** via **UART1_TX/PA9** and **UART1_RX/PA10**.
 The default parameters of the UART1 are **115200 / 8-N-1**.
 The firmware upgrade is also possible through this port.

-In addition, RAK4270 board also exposed another serial port **UART2**, via **UART2_TX/PA2** and **UART2_RX/PA3**.
-You can use UART2 as alternative to UART1 when sending AT commands.
+In addition, the RAK4270 board also exposed another serial port **UART2**, via **UART2_TX/PA2** and **UART2_RX/PA3**.
+You can use UART2 as an alternative to UART1 when sending AT commands.
 You can also use UART2 when developing custom firmware via [RUI](/RUI/).
 The default parameters of the UART2 are **115200 / 8-N-1**.

 To get familiar with the pin distribution and other hardware details, refer to [RAK4270 Breakout Board Datasheet](/Product-Categories/WisDuo/RAK4270-Breakout-Board/Datasheet/#hardware).